saeednazarix/vsc-theme-adonis/README.md

 # Adonis Theme for VSCode

-A beautiful yet easy on the eyes theme for VSCode with 16 color variants
+A beautiful yet easy on the eyes theme for developers with 18 color variants

 ## List of 16 color variants: